MassTransit/MassTransit/docs/advanced/middleware/rate-limiter.md

 adjust the values and see what works for you.
 :::

-There are two modes that a rate limiter can operate, but only of them is currently supported (the other may come later).
+There are two modes that a rate limiter can operate, but only one of them is currently supported (the other may come later).

 To add a rate limiter to a receive endpoint: